dtmilano/viaduc/README.md

 # with streamlit
 In case you are into [streamlit](https://streamlit.io/) and want to use your app without a web browser, you can pass the option `--with-streamlit=YOUR-APP.py` or to see streamlit's demo you can use `--with-streamlit=hello`.

+💁  &nbsp; viaduc >= 2.0.3 is required for this feature

 Here is an example of the latter